ATLauncher/ATLauncher/README.md

 ./gradlew run --args="--debug --debug-level 3 --working-dir=test"
 ```

+## Using VSCode

+This project is setup to use [VSCode](https://code.visualstudio.com/) for development.
+You're free
+to use any other IDE that you're accustomed to (if any), but by using VSCode, you get the benefit
+of predefined tasks and launch commands.

 ## Plugging In Your Data

 To get started with the code and plug in your own data, you need to edit the